·

 The palace’s most impressive feature is its alabaster entrance, which was built in the 18th century and is adorned with intricate carvings of the Virgin Mary and two streams of water.

-Marques de Dos Aguas Palace is one of the must see in old town Valencia.
+Marques de Dos Aguas Palace is one of the must see in Old Town Valencia

 Today, the palace is home to the González Martí National Museum of Ceramics and Decorative Arts.
 The museum’s collection includes over 20,000 pieces of ceramics, porcelain, and glassware, as well as furniture, textiles, and other decorative arts.